qbic-pipelines/vcftocounts/docs/output.md

 </details>

 VEP annotated VCF files can be filtered for certain flags present after VEP annotation.
 Notably, this enables filtering for variants with certain impact levels or consequences.
-Filtering will produces VCF files holding just the variants matching the specific patterns.
+Filtering will extract variants that match the specific patterns.
 Running the filtering part also enables `bcftools/stats` which is used to compute the fraction of variants which are kept.
-These results are found in a csv file called `info_filtered_variants.csv`.
+These results are found in a CSV file called `info_filtered_variants.csv`.

 ### Concatenate VCFs